-A person with a mental health problem has the same basic human needs as anybody.
-This is how to develop and lead a life that is full of purpose, interest, recognition, contribution, value and reward.
-A whole life comprising of these needs and aspirations is what most people with a mental health problem are seeking for themselves.
-Access to health, education opportunities, vocational training schemes, work, volunteering, social networks, sport and leisure and art and culture activities are all important in enabling people to have a whole life opportunity to assist them in their recovery and wellbeing.
+A person with a mental health problem has the same basic human needs as all of us.
+Recognising the whole person is the way to develop and lead a life that is full of purpose, interest, recognition, contribution, value and reward.
+People with a mental health problem are seeking s whole life comprising of these needs and aspirations.
+Enabling people to have a whole life opportunity and assisting them in their recovery and wellbeing requires full access to health, educational opportunities, vocational training schemes, work, volunteering, social networks, sport and leisure, art and culture.

-Every person has the right to be treated with respect and dignity.
-It is essential that this is common practice by professionals, organisations and the public as it enhances people’s feeling that they are worthwhile, they are valued as fellow human beings, feeling useful and important.
-This will lead to the user gaining confidence in their self worth, self-respect, ability and contribution to society.
+Every person has the right to be treated with respect and dignity and it is essential that this is common practice by professionals, organisations and the public.
+Being treated with respect and dignity enhances people’s feeling that they are worthwhile and are valued, useful and important as fellow human beings.
+This will lead to the person gaining confidence in their self worth, self respect, ability and contribution to society.

 Community Mental Health Services

 Knowing the person is fundamental to establishing and maintaining a trusting relationship and only by working alongside a person in this way can practices and treatments be fully effective.

 Services should be organised and provided in a way that enables easy access through a single point of entry with a pathway that is well understood by users, carers and other providers.
 Whenever possible services should be provided close to where people live.